DART: A Server-side Plug-in for Resource-efficient Robust Federated Learning: Ablation Studies

-Section~\ref{sec:results} evaluated the performance of FedERL and compared against CleanFL and RobustFL.
-However, all comparisons were performed using CIFAR-10 as the client dataset.
-To showcase the benefit of using FedERL with different client datasets, we provide the following results that utilize CIFAR-100 on the clients and CIFAR-10 on the server.
+To showcase the benefit of using DART with different client datasets, we provide the following results that utilize CIFAR-100 on the clients and CIFAR-10 on the server.
+The number of clients used is 10.

-Analyzing the CIFAR-100 training curves of ResNet-18 in Fig.~\ref{fig:curves_resnet_100}, we notice that FedERL achieves the best robust accuracy when time and energy are below \unit{2500}{s} and \unit{30}{kJ}, respectively.
-Within these intervals, FedERL also significantly outperforms RobustFL in clean accuracy, while incurring a drop relative to CleanFL.
-As expected, RobustFL requires substantially more time and energy to converge.
-FedERL provides the most robust model under resource constraints, even when CIFAR-100 is the client dataset.
+Analyzing the CIFAR-100 training curves of ResNet-18 in Fig.~\ref{fig:curves_resnet_100}, we notice that DART enhanced FedAvg achieves the best robust accuracy when time and energy are below 2500s and 30kJ, respectively.
+Within these intervals, DART also significantly outperforms FedAugMix in clean accuracy, while incurring a drop relative to FedAvg.
+As expected, FedAugMix requires substantially more time and energy to converge.
+DART provides the most robust model under resource constraints, even when CIFAR-100 is the client dataset.

-As shown in Fig.~\ref{fig:resnet_c100_sweep}, FedERL achieves higher robust accuracy ($\robA$) compared to both CleanFL and RobustFL within the time range of \unit{500}{s} to \unit{2000}{s} and the energy range of \unit{5}{kJ} to \unit{20}{kJ} when the client dataset is CIFAR-100.
-On average, FedERL outperforms CleanFL and RobustFL in robust accuracy by $3.3\%$ and $11.9\%$, respectively.
-In terms of clean accuracy ($\clnA$), FedERL incurs a drop of $3.1\%$ relative to CleanFL, while improving significantly by $17.3\%$ over RobustFL.

-These experiments demonstrate that the advantages of FedERL are not limited to a specific client dataset.
-By maintaining strong clean and robust performance across diverse data distributions, FedERL proves to be broadly applicable and adaptable, reinforcing its potential as a versatile solution for robust federated learning in scenarios constrained by compute, memory, time, and energy.
+These experiments demonstrate that the advantages of DART are not limited to a specific client dataset.
+By maintaining strong clean and robust performance across diverse data distributions, DART proves to be broadly applicable and adaptable, reinforcing its potential as a versatile solution for robust federated learning in scenarios constrained by compute, memory, time, and energy.